HBO Max: Post-launch

 All eight films in the Harry Potter series were available to stream on the service on launch day, despite earlier reports indicating that the films, although produced by Warner Bros., would not be available due to a prior broadcast rights agreement with NBCUniversal.
 It was later announced that the films would be removed on August 25 and made available on NBCUniversal's streaming service Peacock.
 However, it officially brought them back on September 1, 2021, after an adjustment in the agreement.
 On May 29, 2020, HBO Max acquired the exclusive streaming rights to The Big Bang Theory spin-off Young Sheldon.

 On June 9, 2020, Gone with the Wind was temporarily removed from HBO Max's library amid the George Floyd protests, following an op-ed in the Los Angeles Times by 12 Years a Slave screenwriter John Ridley.
 On June 25, the film returned in its original form with, as suggested by Ridley, a new introduction by Turner Classic Movies host Jacqueline Stewart discussing the film's treatments of the American Civil War, the Reconstruction era, and American slavery of African people.

-On June 27, 2020, it was revealed that DC Universe original Harley Quinn will stream its first two seasons on HBO Max.
+On June 27, 2020, it was revealed that DC Universe original Harley Quinn would stream its first two seasons on HBO Max.
 On June 29, 2020, HBO Max secured the exclusive streaming rights of the Oprah Winfrey Network series David Makes Man.
 On September 18, 2020, it was announced that all DC Universe content would be migrating to HBO Max, including original shows like Titans and Young Justice, which will have their newest seasons air exclusively on the service.
 In addition, both Doom Patrol and Harley Quinn have been renewed for third seasons exclusively for the service.

 On October 28, 2020, it was announced that the 1990s series Tiny Toon Adventures would be rebooted for Cartoon Network and HBO Max as Tiny Toons Looniversity, featuring older versions of the characters.
-Steven Spielberg is expected to return as executive producer.
+Steven Spielberg returned as executive producer.
 The show was given a two-season order.

 In February 2021, it was announced that WarnerMedia's international preschool brand Cartoonito would launch in the United States via Cartoon Network and HBO Max later in the year, with a slate of 50 series by 2023.

-In renewing his contract with WarnerMedia, Conan O'Brien announced plans to move to a weekly variety format on HBO Max from his nightly TBS show, ending a 28-year run on late-night television between NBC and TBS in June 2021.
+In June 2021, HBO Max ordered a pilot from John Wells and Animal Kingdom writer Matt Kester for Ke Nui Road, an action drama following a team of lifeguards in the North Shore of O'ahu, Hawaii.
+HBO Max would not go forward with the series, and it would instead be given a series order by Fox as Rescue: HI-Surf.